fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 - Each hub has two parent spokes connected directly to the hub.
 - Each parent spoke has one child spoke connected with bidirectional VNet peering.
 - Each branch site connects to its corresponding hub VPN gateway with two BGP-enabled IPsec tunnels.
+- The design combines Azure Firewall inspection in the virtual hub with explicit NVA steering for traffic to and from child spokes.

 ### Parent Spokes